exoplatform/exo-documentation/docs/Manage-Space.rst

           as for :ref:`intranet homepage <PLFHomepage>` but specific for the space's calendar and members.

 .. note:: When you are a  platform administrator and member of a space, you are able to add more portlets
-          just by clicking on Edit --> Page --> Edit layout and then drag and drop the portelt you want to add.
+          just by clicking on Edit --> Page --> Edit layout and then drag and drop the app you want to add.

 .. _Space-banner-avatar: